-If you are eligible and retire from active Covered Employment at or after age 55, you may elect to have your pension paid in the form of the Level Income Option.
-Please note that if you do not retire from active Covered Employment, you must have at least 20 Years of Vesting Service or 20 Pension Credits to elect the Level Income Option.
+If you are eligible and retire from active Covered Employment at or after age 55 (and prior to age 62) with at least 10 Years of Vesting Service or 10 Pension Credits earned under the Chicago & Vicinity Laborers' District Council Pension Plan, you may elect to have your pension paid in the form of the Level Income Option.
+Note that if you do not retire from active Covered Employment, you must have at least 20 Years of Vesting Service or 20 Pension Credits earned under the Chicago & Vicinity Laborers' District Council Pension Plan to elect the Level Income Option.
 This option is not available with a Disability Pension.